ICHEC-learn/python-hpc/_episodes/05-cffi.md

 Python.
 It only applies to C, so C++ cannot be used here.

 To utilise CFFI well, a working knowledge of C is recommended.
-Although the Cython material from the [previous episode](04-cython.md) is a good introduction of the concepts, some practical experience with C will help for your learning experience.
+Although the Cython material from the [previous episode](https://ichec-learn.github.io/python-hpc/04-cython/index.html) is a good introduction of the concepts, some practical experience with C will help for your learning experience.

 The concept of CFFI is that you add C-like declarations to the Python code, so it has its similarities to Cython, but with some differences.
 In Cython we looked at static type declarations declaring variables as `int` or `double` etc, in CFFI, we will be dealing with items in the C source code such as pointers, which are a fundamental concept in C but not referred to in python, so we need to declare these variables in Python to make sure they exist.
 We will give an introduction to pointers and get you to use them in upcoming exercises.

-## Importing an existing library

-We are

 > ## Difference between Windows and Mac systems
 >